 Click “sign up” below.
-Complete the 6 part sign up sequence.
+Complete the sign up sequence to create a unique User ID & Password.
 Enter your information including your name and email address.
 You will receive an email confirmation.
 Click on the link in the email.

 Login to SecureAccess Washington.
-Under “Services” go to Water Quality Permitting Portal (WQWebPortal).
-Click on the Discharge Monitoring Report (DMR) link on the portal home page.
+Under “Add a New Service” select Department of Ecology, then select Water Quality Permitting Portal (WQWebPortal).
+Click on the Discharge Monitoring Report (DMR) link on the portal home page to submit data.

 A: Ecology encourages permittees to use WQWebDMR.
 Currently the Construction Stormwater general permit and the Industrial Stormwater general permit require permittees to submit DMRs electronically with some limited exceptions.
 As Ecology reissues both general and individual permits it is including permit conditions requiring the use of WebDMR.
 To obtain an exception under the stormwater permits, the permittee must apply for a waiver.
 If you have questions on construction and industrial stormwater permit WebDMR waivers please refer to the contact information below.

 A: Ecology provides instruction for new users.
 Email and phone assistance is available (see Contacts page).
-If you would like classroom instruction, contact us.
-No classes are currently set up.
+Contact us if you would like in person instruction.
+Currently, we do not have any upcoming trainings planned.

 A: The WQWebDMR system has been designed to accommodate each unique DMR and facility’s situation.
 As such, WQWebDMR allows facilities to enter DMR data in three different ways.
 These are: